Thursday 18 July 2019

 It would appear that although the magnet seems weak judging by how much mu-metal sticks to the magnet but this type of hard iron magnet was going out of fashion in the 1950s and TV manufactures were using stronger ceramic magnets which are black rather than silver.
 Holding the shaft in a vice - wrapping string around the housing and pulling voltage and current measurements are difficult to make.

 Warning this method was too imprecise to be conclusive.
-But the method is correct even though the voltage was not high enough.
+But the method is correct even though the voltage may not have been high enough.
 Adding the capacitor doubled the current to show 50%, but testing the dynamo showed no further increase in the current output subsequently.
 This could be the dynamo is fully re-magnetised or not enough current was applied to change the amount of magnetism.

 Tests 1; With the dynamo clamped by the shaft with a vice and string wrapped around the hub body then pulled;